Mufasa09/UIAutomationProject/UIAutomationProject/ReadMe.txt

 docker buildx build -f Dockerfile -t uiautomationproject .

-If file name error displays then rename file using command ren Dockerfile.dockerfile Dockerfile
+If file name error displays then rename file using command Make sure your in the project directory where the file is located ren Dockerfile.dockerfile Dockerfile

 then run the command to create container: